6 Reasons Why Nancy From "Stranger Things" Should Be With Jonathan, Not Steve

 4. Nancy and Jonathan are Connected by their Little Brothers

 Mike Wheeler and Will Byers (alongside Lucas and Dustin) form a tightly knit gang of outcast nerds at their junior high school.
 The four boys are rarely seen apart, always mutually hanging out, playing Dungeons & Dragons, and worrying about girls—typical adolescent issues.
-This joins Nancy and Jonathan through their younger siblings' friendship while simultaneously providing plenty of opportunities for the two to see each other as they ferry their brothers from house to house.
+This attaches Nancy and Jonathan through their younger siblings' friendship while simultaneously providing plenty of opportunities for the two to see each other as they ferry their brothers from house to house.
+With my three little siblings, I can relate to being a part-time chauffeur, guys.

 As icing on the cake, the pair's mothers are also on good terms, as seen when Mrs. Wheeler presents a homemade casserole to a grieving Mrs. Byers.